w3c/webappsec-permissions-policy/permissions-policy-explainer.md

 header means that even if an iframe specifies an origin, if the origin is not allowed by the header, the feature will not be given to the framed document.

-As an example, a policy may be specified in the HTTP “Feature-Policy” header like this (which is formatted for ease of reading):
+As an example, a policy may be specified in the HTTP “Permissions-Policy” header like this (which is formatted for ease of reading):

 ```http